Image thumbnail

 This quality policy is consequently translated into carefully controlled yields, backed up, if necessary, by “ébourgeonnages” (removal of excess buds in May to reduce in advance a production that appears to be overloaded) and “green harvesting” (removal of excess bunches between mid-July and mid-August to reduce the yield and homogenize the grapes maturity for the harvests).

 In addition, one of our main challenges is the transformation of the vineyard into high density.
-Château de Parenchère benefits from a very old vineyard, with vines over fifty years old.
+Château de Parenchère benefits from a very old vineyard, with vines over sixty years old.

 This replanting is done only very gradually so as to preserve the highest proportion possible of older vines.